linroger/Wealth-of-Nations/Adv Investments/Lecture 8- Inflation & Sovereign Default Risk.md

 This means that at time $t$ the future nominal cash flows of TIPS are uncertain.
 They depend on the yet-unknown future values of the CPI.
 But the real cash flows are essentially certain.
 The reason why I write 'essentially' is that there is a little deviation from truly fixed and certain real cash flow values due to the fact that the indexing is to the CPI three months before and not the CPI during the measurement month.
 (The reason for this lag is the practical issue that the CPI first needs to be calculated and published before it can be used to adjust coupon and principal payments).
-Without this imperfection, deflating the coupon and principal payments with the CPI at the time of the payments would lead to real cash flows, expressed in time $t$ dollars, that are $c^{r} \times $ 1$ before maturity, and $\left($ 1+c^{r} \times $ 1\right)$ at maturity.
+Without this imperfection, deflating the coupon and principal payments with the CPI at the time of the payments would lead to real cash flows, expressed in time $t$ dollars, that are $c^{r} \times  1$ before maturity, and $\left( 1+c^{r} \times  1\right)$ at maturity.
 In the following discussion, we ignore the slight timing mismatch between CPI measurement and payment dates and we assume that TIPS cash flows are fixed and certain in real terms. ${ }^{5}$